beauty, communication, Hair Care, health and wellness, Uncategorized, Women, writing

 So there you have it my lovelies, the first of what I can expect of many installments of The Emily Post of Holiday Retail.
 Pass it along.
 Remember this.
 As you are complaining that the “must have nail polish” is out of stock, there are many wondering if the food bank is out of stock.
 Be kind, give where and when you can, even if it is a smile or kind word…and don’t throw the flat iron.

-Beauty, Business, communication, Hair Care, health and wellness, Uncategorized, Women
+beauty, Business, communication, Hair Care, health and wellness, Uncategorized, Women

 You will find it if you know where to look.